-Complete Streets is a context-sensitive design concept that suggests roadways should be planned, designed, and operated consistent with surrounding community characteristics and roadway functions so that multiple modes of transportation and users, regardless of age or ability, easily, comfortably, and safely can access and use the street.
-Complete Streets often involve wide sidewalks, bicycle lanes, aesthetic landscaping that provides shade, and bicycle and pedestrian amenities.
-Designing Florida's roadways in this way creates safer and more convenient environments for bicycle, pedestrian, and transit users and is effective at increasing the use of these modes while accommodating the motor vehicle.
-Transportation facilities designed using Complete Streets strategies have shown positive economic impacts on the businesses located on or near the facility and improve community livability.
-Complete Streets designs also can encourage people to use active transportation, which can lead to improved public health.
+Complete Streets is a context-sensitive design concept that suggests roadways should be planned, designed, and operated so that multiple modes of transportation and all types of users, regardless of any age or ability, easily and comfortably can access and use the street.
+Designing Florida's roadways in this way creates safer and more convenient environments for bicycle, pedestrian, and transit users and is effective at increasing the use of these modes while reducing reliance on the single occupancy motor vehicle.
+Transportation facilities designed using complete streets strategies have shown positive economic impacts on the businesses located on or near the facility and improve community livability.
+Complete Streets designs encourage people to use active transportation leading to improved public health.